jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**A simple, fast and effective way to make sure that HTTP URLs get rewritten and redirected to SSL / HTTPS.**
+**A simple, fast and effective way to make sure that all your HTTP URLs get rewritten and redirected to SSL / HTTPS.**

 **Simply activate the plugin and you're done:**

-There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin.
+There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.

 **Significantly different than most other plugins of this type** (*in a good way*):